Chapter 29 Dress it up!

 Now is also a good time to update your

-fields if you haven’t already.--- title: Demo Book author: - Desiree De Leon - Alison Hill date: '`r Sys.Date()`' site: bookdown::bookdown_site documentclass: book bibliography: - book.bib - packages.bib link-citations: true biblio-style: apalike description: This is a minimal example of using the bookdown package to write a book.
+TitleandAuthorfields if you haven’t already.--- title: Demo Book author: - Desiree De Leon - Alison Hill date: '`r Sys.Date()`' site: bookdown::bookdown_site documentclass: book bibliography: - book.bib - packages.bib link-citations: true biblio-style: apalike description: This is a minimal example of using the bookdown package to write a book.
 The output format for this example is bookdown::gitbook. favicon: images/favicon.ico cover-image: images/logo-black.png github-repo: your-github/your-repo url: https://dcossyleon.github.io/fake_book/ ---

-is really important, and weird:
+The formatting for url is really important, and weird:

 - You must use a forward slash

-before the colon to “escape” it. - The
+\before the colon to “escape” it. - The

-must end with a back slash/
+urlmust end with a back slash/in order for thecover-imageto render.

 Alright, we’ve done all we can here with bookdown’s built-in options.
 Time to checkout the options in Make it fancy if you’re still wanting more!